timOTdev/0034_web_developer_bootcamp/notes.md

 - put the `<link>` tag in head, define the href=””
 - put in “app.css” and save

+## Note about CSS Colors (next lecture)
+Hi Everyone,

+The following lecture, "CSS Colors" has a segment where the colors flash across the screen rather quickly.

+If you're prone to photosensitive epilepsy (PSE) then please avoid watching the screen from the 1 minute and 7 second mark until the 1 minute and 54 second mark in the video.

+thanks,
+Ian

 ## CSS Colors
 - 04
 - [Slides](http://webdev.slides.com/coltsteele/deck-7-10-11-54#/)